Adult Social Care - Coronavirus Act 2020 and Care Act Easements

 The framework has been produced alongside an Ethical Framework for Adult Social Care and all decisions made will be in line with this.
 Services are facing growing pressures as more people need support because unpaid carers are unwell or unable to reach them, and as care workers are having to self-isolate or unable to work for other reasons.

-* Please note following a review we will no longer be using Care Act Easements for our financial assessments, assessments are being undertaken remotely and via our on online assessment tool, this is happening without any delay and is now ‘business as usual’.
-As per usual processes, social workers will be responsible for discussing contributions and charging with people they are working with and making them aware of the potential for charging.
+- Following a review we will no longer be using Care Act Easements for our financial assessments.
+Assessments are being undertaken remotely and via our on online assessment tool, this is happening within pre-Covid timescales and is now ‘business as usual’.
+As per usual processes, Social Workers will be responsible for discussing contributions and charging with people they are working with and making them aware of the potential for charging.

-In addition to the above we have also taken the following steps in respect of specific services:
+We are continuing to take the following steps in respect of specific services:

 If you have any queries, please contact either: